 Imagine being at the center of a large crowd of people all pressing in on you, with no room to move.
 You may have actually had this experience.
 How does it make you feel?

-Similarly, if content in elearning programs is information-heavy, there isn’t enough ‘space’ for the learner to make up their own mind and to creatively engage with the content.
+Similarly, if content in digital coaching programs is information-heavy, there isn’t enough ‘space’ for the learner to make up their own mind and to creatively engage with the content.
 In much of the currently available online learning, the trend is to offload an overwhelming amount of information on learners, rather than inviting them to engage with less content, but at a deeper level.
-In Cognician’s digital coaching programs, we distill information into its most abstract concepts, and present bite-sized pieces of highly engaging content that can inspire and stimulate ideas, before inviting reflection.
+In Cognician’s automated coaching programs, we distill information into its most abstract concepts, and present bite-sized pieces of highly engaging content that can inspire and stimulate ideas, before inviting reflection.

 We embrace ‘less is more’ when it comes to information.
 Learning experiences are succinct and give users the freedom to choose whether or not they respond, whether or not they share their insights with others, how deeply they want to reflect or how actively they want to engage with the platform.